-Neighborhoods and their contracted program administrators (e.g. CEE, MNHS, PPL, GMMHC) should record any NRP funds that they receive in an easily identifiable account to facilitate accurate recording of the use of these funds.
-Program income generated should be tracked and recorded by the originating contract.
+Neighborhoods and their contracted program administrators (e.g. CEE, MNHS, PPL, GMHC) should record any NRP funds that they receive in an easily identifiable account to facilitate accurate recording of the use of these funds.
+Program income generated should be tracked and recorded by the originating strategy.

-If it is neither practical nor possible to track NRP program income by contract, this income should be tracked and recorded by the NRP funded strategy generating the income.
+If it is neither practical nor possible to track NRP program income by strategy, this income should be tracked and recorded by the NRP funded contract generating the income.

-The organization contracting to implement any program resulting in the generation of program income shall complete and submit an annual report to the NRP in a format prescribed by NRP.
+The organization contracting to implement any program resulting in the generation of program income shall complete and submit an annual report to the NRP and the City in a format mutually agreeable to both NRP and the City Finance Department.